ethanabrooks/dollar-lambda/readme.md

 Ordinarily you provide no arguments to `main` and it would get them from the command line.
-The explicit arguments in this readme are for demonstration purposes only.
+The explicit arguments in this Readme are for demonstration purposes only.
 Here is how the main function handles input: